-Italy // Criminal Proceedings related to Line C of the Rome Metro - With regard to the preliminary investigations for the out-of-court Agreement signed by Roma Metropolitane S.r.I. and Metro C S.c.p.A., on 23 January 2019, an extension was requested for the preliminary investigations into Metro C in relation to the crime, as per Legislative Decree no. 231/2001.
-Metro C adopted the model as per Legislative Decree no. 231/2001 with Board of Directors' resolution of 20 December 2007.
+Italy // Criminal Proceedings related to Line C of the Rome Metro - With regard to the preliminary investigations for the out-of-court Agreement signed by Roma Metropolitane S.r.I. and Metro C S.c.p.A., on 23 January 2019, an extension was requested for the preliminary investigations into Metro C in relation to the crime, as per Legislative decree no. 231/2001.
+Metro C adopted the model as per Legislative decree no. 231/2001 with board of directors' resolution of 20 December 2007.
 There are no proceedings as per Legislative decree no. 231/2001 against Astaldi.
-With regard to this investigation, at the request of the Public Prosecutor with order dated 9 September 2020 the Judge for Preliminary Investigations (Giudice per le Indagini Preliminari, GIP)ordered the closure of the proceeding, having found that the evidence gathered is not sufficient to support the accusations in court.
+With regard to this investigation, at the request of the Public Prosecutor with order dated 9 September 2020 the examining judge ordered the closure of the proceeding, having found that the evidence gathered is not sufficient to support the accusations in court.

 Italy // Investigations related to Metro C - - In July 2016 the Company became aware of preliminary investigations carried out by the Public Prosecutor's Office of Rome as part of a criminal investigation relating to the construction of Line C of the Rome Metro.
-The works were awarded by Roma Metropolitane S.r.l. to Metro C S.c.p.A. ("Metro C"), an SPE 34.5% owned by Astaldi.
+The works were awarded by Roma Metropolitane S.r.I. to Metro C S.c.p.A. ("Metro C"), an SPE 34.5% owned by Astaldi.
 The alleged offence was aggravated fraud involving public disbursements (art.
 640-bis of the Italian Criminal Code), and the investigations were focused on some managers of Roma Metropolitane S.r.I. and Metro C S.c.p.A., including the current Chief Executive Officer of Astaldi as well as four other former managers of Astaldi, who are no longer employed there.
 On 19 July 2018, the conclusion of the preliminary investigations pursuant to art.
 415-bis of the Italian Code of Criminal Procedure was served.
 The preliminary hearing was held on 12 September 2020, and since more time was needed further hearings were scheduled for 3 November 2020 and 15 December 2020.
 That day the civil claimants appeared (Italian Ministry of Infrastructure and Transport, Lazio Region, Municipality of Rome and Roma Metropolitane S.r.l.).
 The trial is in its initial phase.
-As part of the investigation, on 11 July 2016 Metro C S.c.p.A. was served a search and seizure warrant and is also being investigated for infractions of Legislative Decree no. 231/2001 (with order of 9 September 2020, the Judge for Preliminary Investigations then ordered the closure of the proceeding - see the above paragraph).
-With regard to Metro C S.c.p.A., it should be noted that it adopted the model as per Legislative Decree no. 231/2001 with Board of Directors' resolution of 20 December 2007.
-With regard to this last investigation, at the request of the Public Prosecutor the Judge for Preliminary Investigations ordered the closure of the proceeding, having found that the evidence gathered is not sufficient to support the accusations in court.
+As part of the investigation, on 11 July 2016 Metro C S.c.p.A. was served a search and seizure warrant and is also being investigated for infractions of Legislative Decree no. 231/2001 (with order of 9 September 2020, the examining judge then ordered the closure of the proceeding - see the above paragraph).
+With regard to Metro C S.c.p.A., it should be noted that it adopted the model as per Legislative decree no. 231/2001 with board of directors' resolution of 20 December 2007.
+With regard to this last investigation, at the request of the Public Prosecutor the examining judge ordered the closure of the proceeding, having found that the evidence gathered is not sufficient to support the accusations in court.